Japanese Initiative for the future of Syrian Refugees (JISR)

 6. Fields of Study at Japanese Universities

 Engineering, Information and Communication Technology (ICT), Business Administration, Social Science (Peacebuilding, Political Science, Public Administration, etc.), and Health Science are specified as key fields of study.
+Not limited to the fields listed above, other fields may also be deemed to be acceptable if they contribute to Syria’s recovery and reconstruction.

 7. Qualifications and Requirements